Memorial Day is for remembering those who served who didn’t make it back home alive. We honor their sacrifice.

 Odds were that had the Captain’s company not come across my father’s body it might have been reduced to dust by the B-52 mission or even artillery shooting against the enemy in the area.

+If I could, I would personally thank the members of the Doom Patrol for their work.
 I hope that my part in discovering the truth helps the Captain and those who were under his command who never forgot about that body found in the crater and worked to make sure it got back to our family.